Corned beef, a March tradition

 For many, it wouldn't be St. Patrick's Day without the unmistakable salty-sweet flavor of corned beef.

-Slowly baked or simmered, our all-natural corned beef is fit for a hearty, delicious meal.
-Savor the annual tradition, then enjoy the flavorful leftovers in sandwiches.
-Click here for a classic recipe from PCC Chef Lynne Vea.
+Our corned beef is fit for a hearty meal.
+Savor the tradition, then enjoy the leftovers in sandwiches.
+Click here for a classic braised recipe from PCC Chef Lynne Vea.

-Hempler's, based in Ferndale, Wash., supplies PCC with all-natural corned beef, free of preservatives, antibiotics and synthetic nitrates.
-Garrett County Farms corned beef also is available in some PCC locations.
-Call ahead for availability.
+Hempler's, based in Ferndale, Wash., supplies PCC with corned beef that is free of preservatives, antibiotics and synthetic nitrates.

 The history behind the name